doncandela/mgah/mgah.md

 - A **GPU** installed in a single computer can carry out highly parallel computations, so it offers an alternative to "MPI on a cluster of computers" for parallelizing code - but the degree of parallel operation is limited by the model of GPU that is available (unless multiple GPUs and/or GPUs on multiple MPI-connected computers are used, things not discussed in this document).

-- [**Apptainer**](https://apptainer.org/) is a **container** system that allows user code and most of its dependencies (OS version, packages like NumPy) to be packaged together into a single large "image" file, which should then be usable  without modification or detailed environment configuration on many different computer systems from a Linux PC to a large cluster.
+- [**Apptainer**](https://apptainer.org/) (formerly called **Singularity**) is a **container** system that allows user code and most of its dependencies (OS version, packages like NumPy) to be packaged together into a single large "image" file, which should then be usable  without modification or detailed environment configuration on many different computer systems from a Linux PC to a large cluster.

 - High-performance Computing (**HPC**) typically refers to using a large cluster of connected computers assembled and maintained by Universities and other organizations for the use of their communities.
 This document only discusses an HPC cluster running Linux and managed by  [**Slurm**](https://slurm.schedmd.com/overview.html) scheduling software, with  the the [**UMass Unity cluster**](https://unity.rc.umass.edu/index.php) as the specific HPC system used here.